 2. The Colours Are Real

-Procida's pastel houses aren't a tourist attraction — they're fishermen's homes painted in traditional colours so sailors could identify their houses from the sea.
+Procida's pastel houses aren't a tourist attraction — they're fishermen's homes painted in traditional colours so sailors could pick out their own from the sea.
 Pink, yellow, terracotta, pale green, lavender.
 At Marina Corricella, these houses tumble down to the harbour in a cascade of colour that looks photoshopped but isn't.

 Capri is elegant — white and blue, tasteful, restrained.
 Procida is a party of colour that no one organized.
 It just happened over centuries.